Comparison theorems for deformation functors via invariant theory: Deformations of the scheme -

 \subsection{Euler derivations}

-We show that if $\depth_Z\CS \ge 2$ then $\Theta_{X'/X}$ is globally free of rank equal to the dimension of $G$.
+We show that if $\depth_Z\CS \ge 2$ then the relative tangent sheaf $\Theta_{X'/X}$ is globally free of rank equal to the dimension of $G$.
 This will allow us to give finer criteria for the equivalence of deformation functors.
 The result follows from general considerations and we start with some lemmas.

 Let $G$ be a reductive group acting on an affine scheme $X = \Spec A$ over a field $k$ of characteristic 0.
 Let $\mathfrak{g} = T_e$ be the Lie algebra of $G$ (where $e$ is the identity element in $G$).
 Consider the corresponding representation of Lie algebras $\phi: A \otimes \mathfrak{g} \to \Der_{A^G}(A,A)$.
 Recall that if $\xi \in \mathfrak{g} = \Der_k(k[G], k(e))$ then $\phi(1 \otimes \xi)$ is the composition